 Dr. Boolell: Mr Speaker, Sir, on a point of order.
 Mr Speaker, Sir, again I will come back to what I said, and I will refer to Standing Order 25(2).
-I have asked a specific question and it highlights what I have asked - the recommendations.
-I would expect the Deputy Prime Minister to say forthwith and outright what are the recommendations; where are these recommendations.
+I have asked a specific question, and it highlights what I have asked - the recommendations.
+I would expect the Deputy Prime Minister to say forthwith and outright what the recommendations are and where these recommendations are.

 Mr Speaker: Hon.
 Leader of the Opposition, you put your question and the reply is from the Deputy Prime Minister.
 So, I have no say in that.
 This is his reply; the reply from the Executive.
 The Legislative has only the right to question the Executive.
-The Executive is accountable in giving the reply.
+The Executive is accountable for giving the reply.
 So, let the Executive reply!
 These kinds of point of orders are not point of orders!